 What should I eat to strengthen my nails?

-Aside from proper nail hygiene, incorporating protein into your diet is a great way to help nail strength.
+Aside from proper nail hygiene, incorporating protein into your diet is a great way to help nail strength, especially considering most protein-rich foods also contain selenium, a mineral necessary for nail health.